o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/advanced-topics.md

 ## Search for and join sessions

 The most basic way to search for sessions is by browsing through the server, which shows all of the available games.
 Then, the player can filter the games based on the type that they want to play, choose a game, and join a session.

-The following examples are demonstrated with [Script Canvas](/docs/user-guide/scripting/script-canvas/), but you can also search and join sessions using the [AWS GameLift Gem C++ API](cpp-api/).
+The following examples use [Script Canvas](/docs/user-guide/scripting/script-canvas/), but you can also search and join sessions using the [AWS GameLift Gem C++ API](cpp-api/).

 ### Example: Search for sessions based on filter criteria

 This example script shows you how to search for a maximum of 10 sessions in the corresponding fleet.

 In Script Canvas, follow these steps:

 1. Get a request object for searching sessions by using the **Get searchrequest** node.

 2. Look up the fleet with the ID `MyGameLiftFleetId` by using the **GetResourceNameId** node.

 3. Filter the search with a maximum of 10 sessions in the corresponding fleet by using the **FleetId** and **MaxResult** nodes.

 4. Search for sessions by using the **SearchSessionsAsync** node.

 ![A scipt that searches for a maximum of ten sessions in the corresponding fleet.](/images/user-guide/gems/reference/aws/aws-gamelift/searchactivesessions.PNG)